Usage:

 mcp start [ port ]

-The mcp command enables ChimeraX to listen for commands from the
+The mcp command enables ChimeraX to be controlled by an

 Model Context Protocol (MCP)